alinnman/celestial-navigation/maths/sphere-proof.1.md

 - **Object-dependent ratios**: Local objects at different distances compound the geometric variations
-- **No universal constant possible**: The combination of variable curvature and variable distances prevents any universal ratio
+- **No universal constant possible**: The combination of variable curvature and variable distances prevent any universal ratio

 **Test Against Observations**: